-We don’t want any of our students to be unhappy, but we have learned that this is an opportunity for them to discover their strengths, their ability to problem solve, cope with disappointments and other consequences, and to learn how to interact with others who may be vastly different from themselves.
+This is an opportunity for them to discover their strengths, their ability to problem solve, cope with disappointments and other consequences, and to learn how to interact with others who may be vastly different from themselves.

 We know it’s hard to resist rushing in to take care of a problem, but we ask that you trust them to work things out.
 We have every confidence that they will.

 Please know that we do keep an eye on our students, and offer many services to help them if they are truly struggling.
 If you are concerned that what your child is experiencing is not just normal adjustment issues, please feel free to contact our Office of Student Life at 304-357-4745.